-In this blog post, we will provide some helpful tips on how to store beach chairs so they are ready for use again come the warmer months – without any extra fuss!
-So if you want your sand-loving seats to look just as bright and shiny come springtime 2021, keep reading!
+In this blog post, we will provide some helpful tips on how to store beach chairs so they are ready for use again in the warmer months – without any extra fuss!
+So, if you want your sand-loving seats to look just as bright and shiny, come keep reading!

 What Material Does Not Rust for Outdoor Furniture?